-Our static floodlight systems are typically more popular with leisure centres, tennis clubs and other sports facilities as they tend to stay in place all year round and are extremely hard wearing and durable.
+Our static floodlight systems are typically more popular with leisure centres, tennis clubs and other sports facilities as they tend to stay in place all year round and are extremely hard-wearing and durable.
 We can customise static floodlights to suit any requirements, supplying the columns, lights, cabling, mains connections and trenching.

-Our static lighting conforms to the LTA and SAPCA recommendations with regard to Lux Rating and Uniformity Ratio – which measures the even distribution of light.
+Our static lighting conforms to the LTA and SAPCA recommendations with regard to the Lux Rating and Uniformity Ratio – which measures the even distribution of light.
 Fixed in position, the lights are ideal for consistent conditions while you play.

 It is typically the case that you will need to apply for planning permission in order to have floodlights installed due to the fact that floodlight columns will need to be erected and a change of use in the land will need to be approved.

 You should submit a full planning application to your local council, following their guidelines and instructions.
 To do this you will require drawings indicating the location of the columns as well as their design and appearance.
-You will also need to supply a datasheet, a manufacturer’s leaflet for the lights and switchgear cabinets.
+You will also need to supply a datasheet, and a manufacturer’s leaflet for the lights and switchgear cabinets.